-As of June 26, 2020 and June 28, 2019, the Company had one outstanding standby letter of credit of 6.0 million Euros related to the Company's support of a customer with the transfer of certain manufacturing operations from Berlin, Germany to the Company's facilities in Thailand.
-As of June 26, 2020 and June 28, 2019, the standby letter of credit was backed by cash collateral of \$7.4 million.
+As of June 26, 2020, the Company had one outstanding standby letter of credit of 6.0 million Euros related to the Company's support of a customer with the transfer of certain manufacturing operations from Berlin, Germany to the Company's facilities in Thailand.
+The standby letter of credit was backed by cash collateral of \$7.4 million.
+This standby letter of credit expired on December 31, 2020 and the corresponding cash collateral was released in January 2021.